creoapp/documentation/docs/creo/exporter.md

 Two prominent scenarios have emerged so far during the beta phase:

-- The exported code can be used to create the **starting template of a native a application** and it is expecially usefull when there are a lot of different `Window` for different _orientations_ and _idioms_.
-Building an universal scheleton is definitely easier with Creo than XCode.
-Also, with the whole views/windows exported as self contained code, with no external dependencies, the code is easy to read and extend.
+- The exported code can be used to create the **starting template of a native a application** and it is expecially usefull when there are many different `Window` objects for different _orientations_ and _idioms_.
+Building a universal skeleton is significantly easier with Creo than with XCode.
+The code is easy to read and extend because whole views/windows are exported as self contained code with no external dependencies.

-- Views code can be easily copied from the generated project to other projects.
-Therefore Creo can be used to **mantain a library of pre-configured UI views** and export them ready to be used with your native projects.
-You could expand your workflow to have a designer importing from Sketch into Creo, configuring native buttons, labels, composing complex tableview cells and then all you have to do is exporting them as code into you project.
-All native properties are mantained and they just compile.
+- View code can be easily copied from the generated project to other projects.
+Creo can be used to **mantain a library of pre-configured UI views** and export them ready for use with your native projects.
+You have a designer importing from Sketch into Creo, configuring native buttons, labels, composing complex tableview cells, and then export them as code into you project.
+All native properties are mantained and they compile without additional effort.

 ## How to export a project